bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 ## Installing the End Cap

-To reinstall the Aluminum End Cap with 14 Holes you will need the following items and tools:
+To reinstall the Aluminum End Cap with 14 Holes you will need the following parts and tools:

 - The face seal O-ring, the 6 M3x12 screws, and the clips that you removed from the end cap earlier
 - 1 x Silicone Grease - 10g Tube